ditodjati/museum-collection-manager/README.md

 ## Technical Program Flow & Execution Logic

-The execution architecture of this program relies on a modular, routing-driven state machine built entirely upon Python's native procedural capabilities[cite: 3].
+The execution architecture of this program relies on a modular, routing-driven state machine built entirely upon Python's native procedural capabilities.
 Rather than executing a monolithic block of conditional code, the program decouples its user-interface layers from data mutation logic, utilizing function references mapped to validated user inputs to cleanly navigate between sub-menus.

 Below is the complete algorithmic workflow diagram, followed by an in-depth technical breakdown of how each software branch processes data: